 The ground, that had until now cooperated with Cain in his agricultural endeavours, was so angry about the innocent blood that he had spilled on it, that it would no longer yield to his efforts to make it productive.
 Here was a man who operated in the peak of intelligence and health, lived in a fabulous environment, and had fantastic potential, even if he wasn't going to be king over his brethren, but he went and did something so heinous as murder.
 Yes, Nature was outraged.
 Cain's cherished talent for horticulture was gone, even if the knowledge remained in his head.

 God told Cain that he was to now become a nomad.
 He was now not legally entitled to so much as even a little garden plot, and he certainly could not be king in Abel's place if he was a rover, but that wasn't the only reason God wanted him to be a nomad.

 Nomads usually make their living by herding animals.
 God was offering Cain an opportunity to turn away from his sins and learn through being a herder what Abel had learned in his solitary job, much as He later took a misguided guerilla named Moses into hand and trained him for spiritual leadership through that particular job, and a deceiver named Jacob who became a tribal chieftain, and little brat named David whom He shaped into a king.
-They became mighty men of God through turning to Him in their loneliness.
+They became mighty men of God through turning to Him in their loneliness while working as shepherds.